Pratishtha Raut: Early life and family background

-Raut was born in Kowloon, Hong Kong raised in England and of a Nepali origin.
+Raut was born in Kowloon, Hong Kong raised in England and of Nepali origin.
 She is a daughter of ex-Royal Gurkha Rifles Prakash Raut and Mina Raut.
 Her father, Prakash Raut is a retired 10 Queen's Own Gurkha Logistic Regiment RLC army.
 She has an older brother Dr. Pramin Raut.
-She spent the majority of her life travelling between countries and cities which meant she never studied in the same school for over three years.
+She spent the majority of her life travelling between countries and cities, which meant she had never studied in the same school for over three years.

 Personal life

 Raut started modelling at the age of 16 as a hobby but chose to focus on her studies more.
-Due to her moving different countries and cities, Pratishtha can speak three languages fluently - English, Nepali and Hindi making her trilingual.
+Due to her moving to different countries and cities, Pratishtha can speak three languages fluently - English, Nepali and Hindi making her trilingual.

 Pageantry

-Miss England 2019/20 was her first pageant she entered in with the intention of having a platform for raising awareness of Mental Health.
+Miss England 2019/20 was her first pageant she entered with the intention of having a platform for raising awareness of Mental Health.
 She was the crowd's favourite since the beginning of the pageant.
 She had an outstanding performance in every round on the basis of which the panel of jury handed over the title of Beauty With A Purpose.
 She also won the titles of Miss Public's Choice and Miss Charity Queen in which she raised £9,999 for varies charities by holding a charity dinner attended by 300 guests which made her the top fundraiser.
 She won Miss England 2019/20 as the 2nd Runner Up in the competition at The Newbridge Hotel on 1 August 2019.

 Raut was also a finalist at Miss Universe Great Britain 2020 but decided to withdraw from the competition due to the pandemic.